EmbryoPhenomics/vuba/docs/interface-framework.rst

 Vuba's interface framework
 ==========================

 All of the HighGUI constructors that vuba provides are developed such that any application is centred around its image processing component, with UI components such as trackbars being secondary.
-As such, any changes made to a UI component will propagate back to the image processing component and the results will be visualised in the interactive window.
-Below we will cover this framework in-depth, and in subsequent guides walk you through how you may go about constructing some interfaces.
+As such, any changes made to a UI component will propagate back to the image processing component, and the results will be visualised in the interactive window.
+Below we will cover this framework in-depth, and in a subsequent guide walk you through how you may go about constructing some interfaces.

 Core UI components
 ------------------